Are Masks a New Signifier of Social Class? - Bioreports

 As more Americans get vaccinated, some establishments have adopted a single policy for both staff and customers, allowing anyone who has been fully vaccinated to ditch the mask.

 But for now, a mask divide remains at many places.
-On a recent afternoon in Hudson Yards, Mark Pasektsky, 49, a public relations strategist, was shopping for shirts at the Theory store.
-The clerks that were helping him wore masks.
+On a recent afternoon in Hudson Yards, Mark Pasektsky, 49, a public-relations strategist, was shopping for shirts at Theory.
+The clerks helping him wore masks.
 He did not.

 “It’s weird, right?” he said.
 “On one level, you can’t completely blame employers.
 How do you comfortably institute a policy that protects everyone?
 You can’t answer it because there is no answer.
 But the psychology behind the other approach is very curious.
 Why are they making employees wear masks while the customers do not?
 Everyone is just confused.”